FMahdi09/DevOps-Preperation/CloudComputing.md

 #### Other service models

 - CaaS : Container as a Service
-- SaaS : Storage as a Service
+- StaaS : Storage as a Service
 - DaaS : Data as a Service
 - Gaas : Cloud gaming